 The long north south ridge of Whitbarrow stands out on the drive along the A590 South Lakes.
-It is limestone bedrock and the walk along the ridge has some excellent views.
+It is limestone bedrock offering a distinctive profile.
+The walk along the ridge has some excellent views.

 On my first visit I discovered Whitbarrow purely by chance.
-I was ticking Marilyns within striking distance of home (Long Preston) and Whitbarrow was on the list.
-Expecting little from a mere point on the map I was delighted by the long summit ridge which (although technically Lake District) shows limestone scenery at its very best.
-The ridge is dotted with saplings and juniper, heather and bracken but is basically bare white limestone, perfect for a lazy summer’s sunny day.
-The whole ridge is now designated a nature reserve and therefore given some element of protection and offers proof that height is not everything to the walker.
+I was ticking Marilyns within striking distance of home and Whitbarrow was on the list.
+Expecting little more than an up and down I was delighted by the long summit ridge.
+It offers limestone scenery, better known in the nearby Dales, at its best.
+The ridge is dotted with saplings and juniper, heather and bracken.
+It is basically bare light grey limestone, perfect for a lazy summer’s sunny day.
+The whole ridge is now designated a nature reserve and therefore given some element of protection.
+It also offers proof that height is not everything to the walker.

 At Witherslack Hall walk towards Whitbarrow for a few metres but then take the path through the woods to your left.
 Make sure you dont miss the path up Whitbarrow from the woods.
 There is a sign but it is still possible to miss.